canonical/vanilla-framework/templates/docs/patterns/breadcrumbs.md

 ### Deprecated markup

 The breadcrumb markup has been updated for accessibility reasons.
-Support for the old markup shown in the example below may be removed in future versions of vanilla:
+Support for the old markup shown in the example below may be removed in future versions:

 <div class="embedded-example"><a href="/docs/examples/patterns/breadcrumbs-deprecated/" class="js-example">
 View example of the deprecated breadcrumbs markup